-Amphetamine and methamphetamine are Schedule II drugs included in a group of chemicals called sympathomimetic amines, which contain a phenethylamine chemical nucleus.
-Sympathomimetic amines mimic the effects of the endogenous neurotransmitters such as epinephrine (adrenaline), norepinephrine (noradrenaline) and dopamine.
+Amphetamine and methamphetamine are Schedule II drugs included in a group of chemicals called sympathomimetic amines.
+Amphetamine is widely prescribed for Attention Deficit Hyperactivity Disorder (ADHD).
+Sympathomimetic amines mimic the effects of endogenous neurotransmitters such as epinephrine (adrenaline), norepinephrine (noradrenaline) and dopamine.
 Also included in this group are various over-the-counter drugs such as phenylpropanolamine, pseudoephedrine, ephedrine as well as the Schedule I drug methylenedioxymethamphetamine (MDMA or Ecstasy).
-The amphetamines are powerful central nervous system stimulants and can be taken orally, intravenously, snorted or smoked.
-Methamphetamine is one of the most commonly abused drugs in the Western United States.
+The amphetamines are powerful central nervous system stimulants and can be ingested, injected, snorted, or smoked.
+Methamphetamine is one of the most commonly abused drugs in the United States.
 It is readily synthesized, with ephedrine being used as the primary precursor.

-Amphetamines are rapidly absorbed from the gastrointestinal tract and are either deactivated by the liver or excreted unchanged into the urine.
-Methamphetamine is excreted primarily unchanged (44%) and some of the drug (6%) is metabolized and excreted as amphetamine.
-Amphetamine is also excreted largely unchanged (30%) with 20-25% being metabolized to deaminated (hippuric and benzoic acids) and hydroxylated metabolites.
-The elimination rate of amphetamines varies with the pH of the urine, as at low pH the excretion of unchanged drug increases, while at high pH the excretion of unchanged drug decreases.
-Within a few hours after any type of administration, amphetamines appear in the urine and can typically be detected for up to 72-96 hours.
+Amphetamines are rapidly absorbed from the gastrointestinal tract and are either deactivated by the liver or excreted unchanged in the urine.
+Methamphetamine is excreted primarily unchanged and a low percentage of the drug is metabolized and excreted as amphetamine.
+Amphetamine is also excreted largely unchanged.
+The elimination rate of amphetamines varies with the pH of the urine.
+At low pH the excretion of unchanged drug increases, while at high pH the excretion of unchanged drug decreases.
+Amphetamines appear in the urine within a few hours after administration, and can typically be detected for up to 72-96 hours.

 Laboratory drug testing: Methods of Analysis

 Immunoassays are common methods for detecting amphetamines in urine.
-Enzyme immunoassay (EIA) is the most commonly used immunoassay that detects both methamphetamine and amphetamine to varying degrees of sensitivity and specificity.
-However, it will cross-react with several over-the-counter cold and diet preparations which indicates the importance of confirmatory testing for samples screened presumptively positive by immunoassay tests.
-Gas chromatography/mass spectrometry (GC/MS) and liquid chromatography/tandem mass spectrometry (LC/MS/MS) provides reliably sensitive and specific solution as confirmatory methods.
+Enzyme immunoassay (EIA) is the most common and detects both methamphetamine and amphetamine to varying degrees of sensitivity and specificity.
+However, EIA will cross-react with several over-the-counter cold and diet preparations which indicates the importance of confirmatory testing for samples screened presumptively positive by immunoassay tests.
+Gas chromatography-mass spectrometry (GC-MS) and liquid chromatography-tandem mass spectrometry (LC-MS/MS) are reliably sensitive and specific confirmatory methods.

 RTL also offers on-site test devices.
 Click here to view the complete line of Reditest® screening devices.